This 16 day tour, starts and ends in Dubrovnik, Croatia, and also visits Albania, Bosnia and Herzegovina, Greece, Macedonia, Montenegro and Serbia.

 Welcome to Dubrovnik, upon your arrival, you will be welcomed and transferred to your hotel.
-The remainder of your day is free to explore.

-After breakfast, we will drive along the Adriatic coast line towards to Split.
-In the afternoon we will have walking tour of the city visiting, Diocletian Palace, a Roman imperial palace and UNESCO World Heritage site.
+After breakfast we will travel a short distance to Split and have walking tour of the city visiting, Diocletian Palace, a Roman imperial palace and UNESCO World Heritage site.
 We will walk the southern part of palace, the Bronze Gates, through the Vestibul of the Emperor's Palace, The Mausoleum, St. Dujam's Cathedral, Cathedral Treasury, Temple of Jupiter, St. Martin's Church (Golden Gate) and conclude the tour at the fruit square and visit the Venetian castle, Milesi Palace and the Monument of Marko Marulic.
+In the afternoon we drive to Mostar in Bosnia and Herzegovina.

-Today depart for Sarajevo via Mostar, a town situated in a beautiful valley in the high mountains of Herzegovina.
-The city was the most heavily bombed settlement in Bosnia during the war, but it has since been rebuilt and now features on UNESCO's World Heritage list.
-On the way, we visit the famous Stari Most Bridge, built by the Ottomans in 156.
-It was the great architect Mimar Hajrudin who succeeded with the impossible mission to cross the Neretva River with a single span stone bridge.
-Afterwards, we drive to Sarajevo, which is Bosnia and Herzegovina's small but vibrant capital.
+This morning we have a guided tour of Sarajevo.
 Twenty years after the end of a devastating war, Sarajevo is slowly asserting itself as one of Europe's most beautiful and interesting cities.
 The city mixes east and west dotted with minarets, mosques, bazaars and the aroma of coffee.
 In the evening, perhaps enjoy a simple but delicious meal in Bascarsija, Sarajevo's old bazaar and you must try the local specialty of 'bosanski cevapi' (grilled minced meat mixed with mild spices).

-This morning, after breakfast, we depart for Serbia's capital, Belgrade, which is famous for its grand Orthodox churches and museums.
-In the evening, head down to Skadarska Street in the bohemian quarter of Skadarlija to sample some authentic local food and enjoy the lively atmosphere, in a place where Orthodox churches vie for space next to fashionable nightclubs.
+Today is a free day to explore Belgrade.
+Maybe, head down to Skadarska Street in the bohemian quarter of Skadarlija to sample some authentic local food and enjoy the lively atmosphere, in a place where Orthodox churches vie for space next to fashionable nightclubs.

-The afternoon will be for gentle walking tour of the center, visit Kale Fortress, the Church of the Holy Savior with its iconostas, one of the finest samples of traditional walnut woodcarving, Old Bazaar and Stone Bridge.
+Early departure from Belgrade towards the capital of Macedonia, Skopje.
+In the afternoon will have a gentle walking tour of the city center, visit Kale Fortress, the Church of the Holy Savior with its iconostas, one of the finest samples of traditional walnut woodcarving, Old Bazaar and Stone Bridge.

 Today we set off towards Thessaloniki, famous for its UNESCO listed Paleochristian and Byzantine Monuments and the foreshore lined with cafes, cocktail lounges, bars and restaurants.

-Today we head to Meteora, a unique and enchanting place where monasteries are elevated by otherworldly sandstone pillars.
+Today we head to Meteora, a UNESCO World Heritage site and a unique and enchanting place where monasteries are elevated by otherworldly sandstone pillars.
 We spend an evening in the nearby traditional Greek village of Kalambaka.

 After breakfast, we drive to Budva, Montenegro.
 Apart from its natural beauty, its bay islands and beaches, Budva is rich in historic monuments.
 Budva Old Town lies on a small peninsula and represents a treasure chest of culture heritage.
 Crossed with narrow streets and squares are famous buildings, the Church St. Trojica, housing the tomb of writer Stjepan Mitrov Ljubisa, the Churches of St. Ivan, St. Bogorodica and St. Sava.

 We continue to Kotor, which is set on the beautiful Bay of Kotor and is a UNESCO World Heritage site.
-Amongst the sights to see, at Kotor, are the well-preserved Old Town and its city walls, along which you can walk, and the Cathedral of Saint Tryphon (built in 1166.
+Amongst the sights to see, at Kotor, are the well-preserved Old Town and its city walls, along which you can walk, and the Cathedral of Saint Tryphon, built in 1166.